I’m going to link to this through the main page on my blog and make it an “evergreen” post, but it’s not going to be what you might think.

 Sign up here:

-As of today, 3/13/15, all four Twenty Palaces books have been released and there won’t be more for a while.
-I also offer a short fiction collection, an epic fantasy trilogy, a pacifist urban fantasy, and a game tie-in novel.
-More details if you click the book covers on my front page.
+I also offer a grimdark epic crime-fantasy, an epic fantasy trilogy, a pacifist urban fantasy, and a game tie-in novel.
+More details here.
+Just click on those book covers.

 I’m sure I’ll forget to keep that paragraph updated.
 Sign up for the newsletter if you want to stay up to date.

-By the way, this is my 1,500th post on the main blog, and my 3,434th on my LiveJournal.
+By the way, this is my 1,500th post on this blog.
+Perfect.